rafaelc-13/rafaelc-13/README.md

 - 📄 Know about my experiences [send me a mesage on Liked-In, I'd be happy to make more connections and share my resume](send me a mesage on Liked-In, I'd be happy to make more connections and share my resume)

-- ⚡ Fun fact **i am also an english teacher and a production engineer graduate**
+- ⚡ Fun fact **I am also an english teacher and a production engineer graduate, and I like surfing**

 <h3 align="left">Connect with me:</h3>
 <p align="left">